libigl/libigl.github.io/docs/tutorial.md

 ```

-## Outlook for continuing development
+## Outlook For Continuing Development

 Libigl is in active development, and we plan to focus on the following features
 in the next months: